ncsa/GenomicsCortextVarNextflow/README.md

 The suggested practice to execute nextflow is to place the folder containing binary executable for nextflow in the PATH environment or to use full path to the nextflow executable file.

 There are two master scripts available: `runCortexVarHighCoverage.nf` and `runCortexVarLowCoverage.nf`, as its respective names suggest, if the sample read coverage is high, running the standard pipeline `nextflow run runCortexVarHighCoverage` will be appropriate.
 Respectively, with low sample read coverage, but coming from similar population, running low-coverage pipeline `nextflow run runCortexVarLowCoverage.nf` will be more appropriate.
-To determine what is a 'high' or 'low' coverage samples, the user can refer to section 6.2 of cortex_var user manual.
+To determine what is a 'high' or 'low' coverage samples, the user can refer to section 6.2 of [cortex_var manual](http://cortexassembler.sourceforge.net/cortex_var_user_manual.pdf) .

 Nextflow will create a `work` folder, where all logs and temporary files are kept (refer to [logging functionality](# Logging Functionality), therefore it is suggested (not mandatory) to avoid running the master control scripts `runCortexVarHighCoverage.nf` and/or `runCortexVarLowCoverage.nf` in some other directory, like the resultsDir, to keep the script directory clean.